- Audio Equipment, Video Equipment KVL Audio Visual Services

 Search our directory

-A small nonprofit that works to raise awareness and research funding for Canavan disease and other neurological problems facing children, Jacob's Cure spent its first 10 years hosting modestly sized benefits like family bowling tournaments, casino nights, and documentary screenings.
+NEW YORK A small nonprofit that works to raise awareness and research funding for Canavan disease and other neurological problems facing children, Jacob's Cure spent its first 10 years hosting modestly sized benefits like family bowling tournaments, casino nights, and documentary screenings.
 But last Thursday at Pier Sixty, 800 guests raised more than $1 million at the foundation's first gala benefit.

 Jacob's Cure was started by Jordana Holovach in 2000, after her son was diagnosed with Canavan, a rare brain disease.
 Many of her fund-raising efforts have been aided by Los Angeles and New York event producer Cara Kleinhaut of Caravents, who collaborated with Holovach on smaller events over the years.